This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 - you have never used acids in your skincare routine

 - you have sensitive skin or skin that is easily irritated

 - you have open sores on your skin

 How Often Can You Use The Ordinary AHA 30% + BHA 2% Peeling Solution

-The Ordinary says you can use this peel twice a week, but we would not recommend using it that often.
-We suggest using it once a week at most.
+The Ordinary says you can use this peel twice a week, but I would not recommend using it that often.
+I would only use it once a week, at most.

-And as much as we know you won’t want to, we recommend doing a patch test.
+And as much as I know you won’t want to, do a patch test.
 You’ll want to know if you are going to have a bad reaction before you put it on your entire face.
-Trus us when we say you don’t want to get a chemical burn on your entire face.
+Trust me when I say you don’t want to get a chemical burn on your entire face.

 How To Use The Ordinary AHA 30% + BHA 2% Peeling Solution Safely